plabonislam/Ecommerce_MEBN/README.md

 #Rest of the routes available for all

-#gmail password is encoded using export GMAILPW= "your password" for sendig mail so add your email in restet router and export
+#gmail password is encoded using export GMAILPW= "your password" for sendig mail so add your email in reset router and export
-your password
+your password with proper gmail

 #still working on live chat